Subi Suresh

-Subi Suresh (1981/1982 – 22 February 2023) was an Indian Malayalam actress, television host, comedian, and stage-show performer.
+Subi Suresh (23 August 1981 – 22 February 2023) was an Indian Malayalam actress, television host, comedian, and stage-show performer.
 She is known mainly for her role in popular Malayalam movies such as Thaskara Lahala (2010), Grihanathan (2012), and Drama (2018).
 She is known for her comic voice and managed to make her own space in comedy.
 Subi also worked as a professional comedian and television anchor, and appeared in TV shows such as Cinemala.

 Early life

-Subi Suresh was born in Tripunithura, Ernakulam district and raised in a well-to-do Hindu family from Kochi, Kerala, India.
+Subi Suresh was born in Tripunithura, Ernakulam district and raised in a well-to-do family from Kochi, Kerala, India.
 Her parents are Suresh and Ambika.
 She completed her schooling from Tripunithura Government School and received her college education from St. Teresa's College in Ernakulam.

 Career

 Subi is mostly known among the Malayali audience for her comedy shows.
 She started her career in August 1993 as an anchor for Cinemala.
 She entered the Malayalam film industry in 2001 with the film Aparannar Nagarathil, directed by Nisar.
 Suresh subsequently acted in more than twenty films including Elsamma Enna Aankutty, Panchavarna Tatta, Happy Husbands, and Drama.

 Subi later made appearances in the television series Thaksara Lahala (2010) and Kuttipattalam as well as the movie Grihanathan (2012).
 She also participated in various Malayalam TV shows as an anchor and a comedian.
 She was a member of the Cochin Kalabhavan troupe, and was the face of popular comedy shows at a time when women participation in mimicry was uncommon.